-- (7) (a) gradient DFA which is quantity-sensitive = M01, M04, F04, F05, F07 - (b) categorical DFA which is quantity-sensitive = M02, M05, F01, F02, F03 - (c) DFA which is not quantity-sensitive = M03, F06
+- (7) (a) gradient DFA which is quantity-sensitive = M01, M04, F04, F05, F07 - (b) categorical DFA which is quantity-sensitive = M02, M05, F01, F02, F03 - (c) DFA which is not quantity-sensitive = M03, F06 fricatives are provided [by] the male speakers only - there are no female tokens of the palatal', showing that in his data there is a gender-based pattern in terms of assimilation.
+We do not find this in our data, so there may have been a change since Watson investigated the phenomenon.

 This kind of interspeaker variation in terms of LE DFA has been reported before (although not in such detail).
 The transcriptions and descriptions for LE dorsal fricatives that Watson (2007b) gives indicate that the precise realisational possibilities vary from person to person.
-As noted above, Watson (2007b, 178) writes that '[t]he two 'most front' fricatives are provided [by] the male speakers only - there are no female tokens of the palatal', showing that in his data there is a gender-based pattern in terms of assimilation.
-We do not find this in our data.
+As noted above, Watson (2007b, 178) writes that '[t]he two 'most front'

-We cannot perceive any correlation between the three types of pattern in (7) and the age, gender or class of the speakers (as described in table 4), and while both speakers from the south of Liverpool are in category (7b), there is not enough data to show for sure that there is a geographical pattern as it may be that if we had more speakers from the south there would be more variation in them.
+We cannot perceive any correlation between the three types of pattern in (7) and the age, gender or class of the speakers (as described in table 4), and while both speakers from the south of Liverpool are in category (7b), there is not enough data to show for sure that there is a geographical pattern as it may be that if we had more speakers from the south that there would be more variation in them.
 There is no real variation in terms of whether speakers' parents were from Liverpool, either (practically all parents were from Liverpool); both parents of the most exceptional speakers (M03 and F06) were from Liverpool, and there is nothing about the speakers that would pick them out as unusual based on the information that we collected from them.
+In section 5.3, we consider how this interspeaker variation might make sense, as part of an overall analysis of our results.